jsonquerylang/jsonquery/README.md

 ### not equal (`!=`)

-Test whether two values are not equal This is the opposite of the loose equal operator `==`.
-This uses JavaScript's `!=` operator and therefore is no strict comparison and will also consider a string `"2"` and a number `2` to be equal for example.
+Test whether two values are unequal.
+This is the opposite of the strict equal operator `==`.
+Two values are considered unequal when their data type differs (for example one is a string and another is a number), or when the value itself is different.
+For example a string `"2"` and a number `2` are considered unequal, even though their mathematical value is equal.

 ```js
 [left, "!=", right]